-The typical Woodward Isochronous Load Sharing/Synchronizer analog input operates from -3 to + 3 Vdc.
+The typical Woodward Isochronous Load Sharing/Synchronizer analog input operates from -3 to +3 Vdc.
 This voltage input signal biases the speed setpoint directly and is not ramped like the speed setpoint sources, however, a user-configurable max analog rate is available to provide a max adjustment rate.
 A positive voltage input increases the speed setpoint.
-A negative voltage input decreases the speed setpoint.
-At zero voltage input the speed setpoint is held constant.
+A negative voltage input decreases the speed setpoint is held constant.